datapartnership/ethiopia-economic-monitoring/README.md

 Restrictions may apply to the data that support the findings of this study.
 Data received from the private sector through the Development Data Partnership are subject to the terms and conditions of the data license agreement and the “Official Use Only” data classification.
 These data are available upon request through the [Development Data Partnership](https://datapartnership.org/).
 Licensing and access information for all other datasets are included in the documentation.

-## Reusable Data Science Products

-The following data products are included in this project:

-* Urban Air Quality Monitoring

-* Crop Production Monitoring

-* Sentiment and Needs Trends

-## Insights and Indicators

-These data products can be combined to create new indicators, such as:

-* (forthcoming)

-* (forthcoming)

 ## License

 This projects is licensed under the [**Mozilla Public License**](https://opensource.org/license/mpl-2-0/) - see the [LICENSE](LICENSE) file for details.